npm package discovery and stats viewer.

 Run From Command Line

-node run
+node prove

 for usage information.

-It is worth noting that it is possible to pipe problems, and in particular TPTP problems, to run, which comes in particularly handy if a TPTP client such as the client provided by package tptp is available.
+It is worth noting that it is possible to pipe problems, and in particular TPTP problems, to prove or find, which comes in particularly handy if a TPTP client such as the client provided by package tptp is available.
 Assuming package tptp is installed side-by-side with package pl1res the following command line downloads TPTP problem MSC001-1.p, lists the initial set of clauses and proves it to be inconsistent:

-node ../tptp/tests/tptpClient -pi MSC MSC001-1.p | node run -li -l1 =tptp
+node ../tptp/tptpClient -pi MSC MSC001-1.p | node prove -li -l1 =tptp

-Set Of Support
+Set of Support

 The set of support strategy, or its variant implemented here, proceeds as follows.
 In the beginning, it labels certain initial clauses as members of the set of support.
 They nonetheless start out as passive clauses in the sense outlined above.
 Members of the set of support, and other passive clauses, are selected based on a weighting scheme, e.g. two passive clauses from the set of support for each other passive clause.